Tips for Healthy Houseplants

 When you are potting your plants, place a piece of broken flower pot, coarse gravel, small stones or better yet, Better than Rocks Container Garden Filler in the bottom of the pot to allow excess water to pass freely from the pot.

 The cooler places in the house are generally the best suited for most plants.
-They appreciate an even temperature, not over 70 degrees. in the daytime and from 50 to 55o at night.
+Healthy houseplants appreciate an even temperature, not over 70 degrees in the daytime and from 50 to 55 at night.
 There are a few exceptions.
-Tropical plants will die if temperature is too low.
+Tropical plants will die when temperatures dips too low.

 Check out our blog post on easy-care houseplants for your home today.